What is a Cash Equivalent?

 -Loss of Revenue: Sometimes, companies set aside amount in equivalents, which exceeds what was necessary to cover immediate liabilities, depending on market conditions.
 When this happens, the company loses out on potential revenue, as money that could have produced a higher return elsewhere was committed to the cash account.

 -Low Interest: Many equivalents bear interest.
 However, the interest rate usually is low.
-The low rate of interest makes sense given that equivalents involve low risk.
+The low-interest rate makes sense, given that matches involve low risk.
 However, it also means that equivalents struggle to keep up with inflation.

 Cash Equivalents Video